oscarfc164/ie0417-dev/docs/source/labs/proyecto/avance_1/proyecto.rst

 .. uml::

   @startuml
-  client->Ditto: update request to configuration sent Ditto-> Mosquitto: request packed into a JSON Mosquitto-> eieDevice: MQTT process the configuration eieDevice->eieDevice: Internal to Proccess to implement the request eieDevice-> Mosquitto: Request Respond Mosquitto->Ditto: Request Respond
+  client->Ditto: update request to configuration sent Ditto-> Mosquitto: request packed into a JSON Mosquitto-> eieDevice: MQTT process the configuration
-  Ditto->client: Request Respond

   @enduml

 *2.* Modificacion de ``status``

 .. uml::

   @startuml
-  client->Ditto: update request to update the status sent Ditto-> Mosquitto: request packed into a JSON Mosquitto-> eieDevice: MQTT process the new status request and sent it to eieDevice eieDevice->eieDevice: Internal to Proccess to implement the request eieDevice-> Mosquitto: Request Respond Mosquitto->Ditto: Request Respond about status Ditto->client: Request Respond status
+  eieDevice->Mosquitto: update request to update the status sent Mosquitto-> Ditto: request packed into a JSON Ditto-> Client: MQTT process the new status request and sent it to Cliente

   @enduml

 *3.* ``eie-device`` publica configuracion incial